landoscar/landoscar/README.md

 i do appreciate every crown i get by the way!! im just too socially anxious 2 int with others .

-seriously fucking dni if your apart of my past , i dont want you interacting with me . im a diagnosed system WITH a diagnosis from a psychiatrist + getting genuine help ^_^ cant change that !!

 im a optimus selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.